markjones-msft/ArcDashboard/README.md

   <img src="Screenshots/ESUForecast.png" alt="ESU Forecast" width="45%" />
 </p>

+# Required
+This report requires PowerBI Desktop.
+You can download this at: https://www.microsoft.com/en-us/power-platform/products/power-bi/downloads?msockid=0c5db1779a21637012a6a5f29bea62ee

 # What is Included in the ArcDashboard
 The Power BI has 4 sample Dahsbaords:
 1. **Server Inventory** - A detailed inventory of all servers, both Azure and Azure Arc-connected, providing a clear overview of server landscape